anelook/kafka-first-steps/README.rst

 -----------------------------------------------
 In this demo we'll look at a simple producer, that will send messages to the Kafka cluster; and a simple consumer that will read messages and print out their content.

-1. Open Java file ``ZooMazon.prodSimple`` - a very simple producer.
-It creates a message every second and  sends it into the cluster.
+1. Open the Java file ``ZooMazon.prodSimple`` - this is an example of a very simple producer.
+It generates a random message every second and sends it into the cluster.
 Run the method ``main`` to start the producer.
 2. If the configuration is set up correctly, you'll see output similar to this:

 .. code::